pierrebedu/experiment_k/README.md

 # Constraints /choices:
-- wanted to segment things like a pen or a pipette bur data annotation would have taken too much time
+- choice of an app that could answer to your need : wanted to segment things like a pen or a pipette bur data annotation would have taken too much time
 - object detection paradigm was doable
 - can be run in real time on cpu
 - CNN are SOTA for most computer vision tasks